-The following table shows all holders known to the Company to be the beneficial owner of more than 5% of the outstanding shares of Common Stock as of September 22, 2021:
+The following table shows all holders known to the Company to be the beneficial owner of more than 5% of the outstanding shares of Common Stock as of the Record Date:

-Name and Address Number of Securities Beneficially Owned Percent of Class Horizon Kinetics LLC (1) 470 Park Avenue South, 4th Floor South, New York, New York 10016 1,594,617 20.6%
+Name and AddressNumber of Securities Beneficially OwnedPercent of ClassHorizon Kinetics LLC(1)470 Park Avenue South, 4th Floor South,1,594,61720.6%New York, New York 100161,594,61720.6%

-(1) The information set forth is based on the Schedule 13D (the "Schedule 13D") filed on January 12, 2021 by Horizon Kinetics Asset Management LLC ("Horizon"), a wholly owned subsidiary of Horizon Kinetics LLC (collectively, "Horizon Kinetics") as updated based on a Form 4 filed by Horizon and Murray Stahl on September 23, 2021 (the "Form 4").
-Horizon Kinetics, through its registered investment adviser, Horizon, acts as a discretionary investment manager on behalf of its clients, who maintain beneficial interest in the Company.
-Murray Stahl, CEO and CIO of Horizon Kinetics, is a director of the Company.
+(1) The information set forth is based on the Schedule 13D (the "Schedule 13D") filed on January 12, 2021 by Horizon Kinetics Asset Management LLC ("Horizon"), a wholly owned subsidiary of Horizon Kinetics LLC (collectively, "Horizon Kinetics").
+Horizon Kinetics acts as a discretionary investment manager on behalf of its clients, who maintain beneficial interest in the Company.
+Murray Stahl, CEO and CIO of Horizon Kinetics, is a director of the Company, and as such, Horizon and Murray Stahl disclose certain transactions and holdings through filings with the SEC made on Form 4.
 The number of shares beneficially owned excludes shares held by other portfolio managers and other employees of Horizon personally.